So….could this be the big one?

 As a warmup to the premier of the Why We Ride Film scheduled for Feb 8th in Uxbridge ON, here are a few clips to get your juices flowing and to shove you even further into a state of denial concerning our beautiful country's current frigid weather.

 They were not taken from the film, but they represent three widely recognized motorcycling styles - Cruiser - Sport - Adventure.
-They were selected for their professional quality and they showcase top tier motorcycles in their respective sub-gen
+They were selected for their professional quality and they showcase top tier motorcycles in their respective sub-genre

 I am often amazed at the quality of rendered custom motorcycle artwork showcased by talented artists.
 I also find it equally intriguing that the majority of representative themes created, for the most part tend toward the dark or macabre.
 Dead Heads, skeletons, and copious amounts of unusual creatures from the underworld, all seem to have principal sway in their portfolios.
 Granted while these depictions are usually extremely detailed and in a lot of cases, quite lifelike, I have often wo